AscendNTNU/mocap/README.md

 ```
 setx ROS_MASTER_URI "http://192.168.0.115:11311"
 ```
-Set the ROS_IP to the ip of the windows pc (probably 192.168.0.100)
+Set the ROS_IP to the ip of the Windows pc (probably 192.168.0.100)
 ```
 setx ROS_IP "192.168.0.100"
 ```